-Best Hiking, Parks + Beaches Near Queens, NYC
+Best Hiking + Parks to Explore Near Queens, NYC

-Sometimes a walk in the woods or an afternoon hunting for sea critters on a beach is just exactly what you need.
+Sometimes a walk in the woods is just exactly what you need.
 Here are some of our favorite nature escapes within 30 to 60 minutes of central Queens, NYC.
 Last update: Jan.
-2023.
+2025.

 PIN to save for later

 Our advice?
-Head out early, bring a packed lunch (or plan a lunch stop in advance) and a towel or blanket, and download the All Trails app if you’re hiking and/or the Seek by iNaturalist app so you can identify the plant and animal species you come across (trust us, it is fun!).
-These are some of our favorite nature escapes in Queens, Westchester, and Long Island.
+Head out early, bring snacks and a towel or blanket, plan a good meal nearby, and download the All Trails app if you’re hiking and/or the Seek by iNaturalist app so you can identify the plant and animal species you come across (trust us, it is fun!).
+These are some of our favorite hikes and other nature escapes in Queens, Westchester, Long Island, and slightly farther afield.
 We will continue to update this as we try new spots.
 Let us know your favorite nature escapes from NYC in the comments.

 Alley Pond Park in Queens